atedstone/gnssice/README.md

 http://www.geod.nrcan.gc.ca/online_data_e.php
 (The other PPP service linked to above doesn't seem to work for these small rinex files.
 Also, the estimate in the rinex header is also generally incorrect after windowing to each site.)

 N.b.
-PPP services don't necessarily appear to give locations accurate enough by themselves - you do have to process the measurements kinematically through `process_dgps.py`.
+PPP services don't necessarily appear to give locations accurate enough by themselves - you do have to process the measurements kinematically through `process_dgps`.

-Now run `process_dgps.py` for each rover site you wish to process.
+Now run `process_dgps` for each rover site you wish to process.
 Or, run TRACK manually, similar to this:

 ```bash
 track -f gps_config/track_rusb.cmd -d 137 -s 1650083.1597 1856832.1270 5856429.0647 0.1 0.15 1 rusb lev5 22 > lev5_rusb_2022_137.out